To kick sales of its ultra-low-cost Nano into higher gear, Tata Motors

 Another factor affecting sales is that Tata has yet to define the Nano's category.
 Those upgrading from a two-wheeler get safety and comfort, especially in rainy monsoon months, but give up the maneuverability and ease of parking afforded by a motorbike in traffic-choked cities.

-Small wheels make it less-than-ideal for rugged country roads, while a top speed of 105 kilometres per hour limits its appeal for someone who will be driving long highway distances.
+Small wheels make it less-than-ideal for rugged country roads, while a top speed of 105 kilometers per hour limits its appeal for someone who will be driving long highway distances.

 On the plus side, the Nano's small size is an advantage over other cars in crowded cities.